ErrorTzy/writings/notes/Peter_seminar_mind/TheProblemofPerception.md

 > Why do we think it is possible for us to hallucinate at all?
-It's not MISREPRESENTATION, it's NOT PRESENTATION: when we say we are
+It's not MISREPRESENTATION, it's NOT PRESENTATION: when we say we are hallucinating, what we are seeing is completely not anything.
+It's not like seeing a mirage or a fake barn: we misjudged the object, but we are still seeing something.